 Remember, your practice is to ask the questions, without rushing, and not to answer them!

 To ease the situation and foster better thinking, sometimes you just need to put a little bit of distance between yourself the employee’s reactivity or fear.
-When it becomes clear that you’re willing to engage — and you won’t either withdraw or shout commands — the employee often calms down enough to make suggestions or recommendations.
+When it becomes clear that you’re willing to engage — and you won’t either withdraw or shout directives — the employee often calms down enough to make suggestions or recommendations.

 After employees have successfully worked through this kind of question-and-answer session with you a few times and reached solid conclusions, when they show up again, you can say, with a smile, “Oh, you know the kinds of questions I’m going to ask.”

 Access for the Needy

 It helps to have your own rule of thumb for which kinds of problems need immediate conference, and which can wait for a better check-in time, because you don’t want to create an alibi for the fellow who may later say, “Well, you told me not to bother you with every little thing,” when it turns out that something didn’t work the way you wanted it to.